 We Will Help You Understand First Time Assault and Battery Charges

 Understanding first-time assault and battery charges in Massachusetts is important for protecting your future.
-The experienced criminal defense lawyers from Nate Amendola Defense will explain the charges, your legal options, and what you can do to help with your criminal case.
+An experienced criminal defense lawyer in Massachusetts from Nate Amendola Defense will explain the charges, your legal options, and what you can do to help with your criminal case.

 Call us today to get the help you need and start building your defense.
 We will work tirelessly to pursue the best possible outcome for your case.
 Don’t wait—reach out now for a free, confidential consultation.